ItaiAxelrad/open-spec/docs/standards/Production-Drawings.md

 4. If you are planning to use Sheet Set Manager for your project, click OK.
 You will enter the Sheet Info data there.
 5. If you are not using Sheet Set Manager enter the Plan Name, Sheet Number and Sheet X.

-## Plotting & Page Setup

-1. Open the project drawing that will contain the sheet set.
-2. Activate a tab in paperspace.
-3. Each tab you create will need to have the Page Setup Manager updated.
-Right click on the tab and select “Page Setup Manager”.
-4. A dialogue box will appear.
-Select “Import”
-5. Browse for the file: N:\\Autodesk\\Blocks\\Title Blocks.
-6. This will populate your list of available Page Setups.
-Select the appropriate setup for the size of your drawing.
-This should match the size of the title block previously saved.

 ## Reference the Titleblock

 1. From the Xref Manager dialogue box, click on the box in the upper left hand corner that shows a DWG icon